Strategies for Teaching Sight Words to ELLs

 Sight words are one tool for helping students learn how to be fluent readers.
-The challenge for English Language Learners (and all students) is that the majority of these words do not have visuals that are easily associated with them.
+The challenge for English Language Learners (and all students) in learning these words because the majority of sight words do not have visuals that are easily associated with them.
 This can make it more challenge to give meaning to these words.
 In summary teaching sight words in the context of a phrase or sentence allows students to better remember them.
 Here are some specific strategies for teaching sight words to English Language Learners.

 Nonfiction is a great tool for teaching sight words to English Language Learners.
 This is particularly true for older ELLs.
 There are many high quality easy readers that use photographs or simple pictures.
 This allows ELLs to learn new vocabulary words at the same time they are learning sight words.
 The context of the books give meaning to the sight words.